nikitauday/Practice-Git/README.md

 ```
 $git push
 ```
+* It will ask for your credentials for loggin in.
 * Now go to `https://github.com/<your_username>/Practice-Git`, where `<your_username>` is your github username.
-* Now click the option make a pull request.
+* Now your in your copy of main file.
+To merge it with the main copy click the option make a pull request.